Using rclone to backup OneDrive or Google Drive

 rclone config --config rclone.conf

-Follow the steps to add a new remote.
-Once this is completed you should have a new configuration file name rclone.conf.
-You can see the available cloud drives by opening the file in a text editor:
+Follow the prompts to add a new remote.
+Once complete, you should have a new configuration file named rclone.conf.
+You can view the available cloud drives by opening the file in a text editor:

 PowerShell